reduxjs/redux/docs/tutorials/essentials/part-7-rtk-query-basics.md

 :::tip

 **Your application is expected to have only one `createApi` call in it**.
 This one API slice should contain _all_ endpoint definitions that talk to the same base URL.
 For example, endpoints `/api/posts` and `/api/users` are both fetching data from the same server, so they would go in the same API slice.
-If your app does fetch data from multiple servers, you can either specify full URLs in each endpoint, or if necessary create separate API slices for each server.
+If your app does fetch data from multiple servers, you can either specify full URLs in each endpoint, or if absolutely necessary create separate API slices for each server.

 Endpoints are normally defined directly inside the `createApi` call.
 If you're looking to split up your endpoints between multiple files, see [the "Injecting Endpoints" section in Part 8](./part-8-rtk-query-advanced.md#injecting-endpoints) section of the docs!